heethjain21/acm_tcet_website/README.md

 ## Introduction

 This is the website of student chapter of TCET, ACM <b>(version 1)</b>. <br>
-Since, this is a live project, and we only know a little about security, we are not making the source code public for any possible misuse.
+Since, this is a live project, and we only know a little about security, we are not making the source code public for any possible misuse. <br>
+This is the static version of the website (with everything pre-loaded).

 ## My Role
 <b>Major:</b> Frontend (UI) <br>